 Learning in Retirement

 Learning in Retirement (LIR) provides special events, special interest groups, and courses on topics such as music, art, literature, philosophy, history, physical fitness, and computers.
-Sponsored by Waukesha County Technical College, LIR is an affiliate of the Elderhostel Institute Network, which promotes campus based programs for ongoing learning.
+Sponsored by Waukesha County Technical College, LIR is an affiliate of the Road Scholar Lifelong Learning Institute (LLI), which promotes campus based programs for ongoing learning.
 WCTC's LIR is one of many institutes located throughout the country meeting the educational needs and interests of members.
 Our elected Board of members directs the activities of LIR.

 Is LIR Right for Me?